punitcse/project_management/README.md

 **Answer** No it should just look presentable.

 **Punit** Do we want project created and updated?
-**Answer** Yes, it would be nice, but dont need to show activity for that now.
+**Answer** Yes, it would be nice, but don't need to show activity for that now.

 **Punit**  Let me just reiterate everything I understand and please correct me or add anything you find necessary.
-We want to build a project management system which has following capabilities:
+We want to build a project management system which has the following capabilities:
 1. User can go to website they see list of projects.
 2. Click on any project which show project name, description and current status.
 3. By default, the initial status will be pending.
 But user can change it to in progress, on hold or completed.
 They also have capability to update other field in the same form.
 4. User can also add a comment by adding their name and comment on the same project page.